walkercraig/walkercraig/_posts/2021/2021-01-13-invisible-monsters.md

 This is not this country's first challenge and it will most certainly not be its last.
 You are not experiencing a true insurrection.
 You are not experiencing a race war.
 We are not about to be drafted to march to Gettysburg.

 If the young men of this great land were to fight the Civil War again today it would be the equivalent of 6.5 - 8 million young Americans dead upon the field.
 Does anyone out there look like they are prepared for that type of commitment?
 Or does it look more like they're playing dress up and pretend?
-Do they look and sound like they're really read to take on the United State Military and rewrite power structure of the world?
+Do they look and sound like they're really read to take on the United States Military and rewrite power structure of the world?
 I mean, really?

-No. They're lazy, isolated, and bored looking for anything to break the monotony of their day and to pass the time?
+No. They're lazy, isolated, and bored looking for anything to break the monotony of their day and to pass the time.

 ---
 {% include image-caption.html imageurl="/assets/images/posts/2021/siri.gif" title="Hey Siri" caption="Hey Siri, turn on the Civil War 2: Electric Boogaloo.
 Also, order a pizza..." %}